Student Records - Information

 • Student Misconduct

-Additionally, as outlined above, identification documents, documents/emails which include photos of students and sensitive information need to be dealt with appropriately.
+Additionally, as outlined above, identification documents and documents/emails that include photos of students and sensitive information need to be handled appropriately.

-A document/email saved to a student file in CM (TRIM) cannot contain personal identification information about any other student.
+A document/email saved to a student file in Content Manager (TRIM) cannot contain personal identification information about any other student.
 If there is mention of another student, or the situation/outcome of another student, then this information will need to be redacted.

 Privacy (how to handle sensitive and identification documents)

-If you do not treat sensitive and identification documents with additional security you could be in breach of privacy legislation or create a risk of identity theft.
+If you do not treat sensitive and identification documents with additional security, you could be in breach of privacy legislation or create a risk of identity theft.
 It can also be detrimental to the University should it be audited.
-An audit will also identify if documentation that needs to be recorded, has not been recorded.
-Therefore it is essential that any information that supports a decision made about a student be recorded on their student file.
+An audit will also identify if documentation that needs to be recorded has not been recorded.
+Therefore, any information that supports a decision made about a student must be recorded in their student file.

 Who to contact about student records?

-Your Records Support Officer in Records and Archives Management Services can assist you in managing student records in CM (TRIM).
+Staff in Records and Archives Management Services can assist you in managing student records in Content Manager (TRIM).

 If you have any questions about student records, please email the RAMS team at rams@westernsydney.edu.au